gbmhunter/blog/content/pcb-design/pcb-design-checklist/index.md

 * Do not rely on standard Altium libraries (pinouts and footprints can be wrong).
 Use Beta Solutions libraries and add to it.
 Make sure variable labelling is consistent.
 * P-Ch [MOSFET's](/electronics/components/transistors/mosfets/) have their SOURCE connected to the high-side voltage (e.g. Vcc)
 * N-Ch [MOSFET's](/electronics/components/transistors/mosfets/) have their SOURCE connected to the low-side voltage (e.g. ground)
-* Make sure voltages are not applied to any pins of IC's that are shut-down by removing power (unless the are designed to handle it).
+* Make sure voltages are not applied to any pins of ICs that are shut-down by removing power (unless the are designed to handle it).
 Leakage currents can occur.
 * Systematically check BOM with every component on schematics to weed out labelling errors and component variant problems.

 ### Final